 Shaker style is a very specific strain of utilitarian, minimalist design.
 These chairs, equipped with a “ladder back,” are designed to be hung up when not in use.
 Our example shows off the flat angles and unfussy touches common in this style.

-Modern style concerns itself with a perfect blending of form and function, with minimal embellishments and a beautiful minimalism.
+Modern style concerns itself with a perfect blending of form and function, with minimal embellishments and beautiful minimalism.
 Our example is a Parson chair with curved wood back.

 Coastal is a style, as the name implies, meant to evoke a seaside feeling.
 Lighter tones, unstained wood, and a relaxed air come into play with these chairs, as seen in our example below.